-Both Grizzly and RTIC are renowned leaders of the coolers industry.
+Both Grizzly and RTIC are renowned leaders in the coolers industry.
 They offer nearly the same products, but there are some varying features and prices.
 To decide which is better, you need to try both for outdoor trips and judge for yourself.

 Luckily for you, I’ll save you the hassle and give you the final verdict.
 First, I’ll tell you all the differences between the two, including their strengths and weaknesses.
 Then, you can decide for yourself which is better for your usage.

 If you want to pay an affordable price and don’t mind a couple of design flaws, RTIC coolers will be the better option for you.
 Grizzly coolers are more durable, and they have exceptional ice retention of seven days, but they cost more.

 |RTIC Soft Cooler 20||Budget Pick||Check Price|

 Now, you know which company makes the best coolers for which purpose.
 However, that’s not always enough to make a decision.
 You may want to see the nitty-gritty here, so you pay your money while assured you’re making the right choice.

 RTIC have always prided themselves in the fact that they make coolers with the same quality as Yeti, but for a lower price.
 Unfortunately, they went too far that Yeti filed a lawsuit for patent infringement, but that’s a story for another day.

 What I’m trying to say is, RTIC offers some of the most affordable coolers on the market.
 So, when you compare it to Grizzly or any other company, it has leverage because it doesn’t sacrifice quality.